 * * *

-Gehres Law Group’s business litigation and employment law attorneys are intimately familiar with the wage and hours laws, and provide free initial consultations to employers and employees who have issues concerning employment matters.
+Gehres Law Library’s business litigation and employment law attorneys are intimately familiar with the wage and hours laws, and provide free initial consultations to employers and employees who have issues concerning employment matters.
 We hope this article has been informative.
 If you have questions about your employment law matter, we invite you to call us at (877) 333-2420 or (858) 964-2314 or contact us through this website.